FAIRplus/the-fair-cookbook/content/recipes/infrastructure/data-catalog-deployment_matched.md

 ## Introduction

-For a more general introduction to data catalogues, their elements and data model (URL_TO_INSERT_TERM_1675 https://fairsharing.org/search?recordType=model_and_format) s, see the [data catalogue recipe](https://www.TODO.uldatacatalog.ul).
+For a more general introduction to data catalogues, their elements and data models, see the [data catalogue recipe](https://www.TODO.uldatacatalog.ul).
 This recipe is intended as a set of step-by-step instructions to deploy via Docker the IMI Data Catalogue developed at the Luxembourg Centre for Systems Biomedicine.
-The overall purpose of the data catalogue is to host dataset-level metadata for a wide range of IMI project (URL_TO_INSERT_TERM_1676 https://fairsharing.org/search?recordType=project) s.
+The overall purpose of the data catalogue is to host dataset-level metadata for a wide range of IMI projects.
 Datasets are FAIRified and searchable by a range facets.
-The catalogue is not intended to hold the actual data, although it provides links to where the data is hosted, together with informat (URL_TO_INSERT_TERM_1677 https://fairsharing.org/search?recordType=model_and_format) ion on any access restrictions.
+The catalogue is not intended to hold the actual data, although it provides links to where the data is hosted, together with information on any access restrictions.

 ## Requirements